-1A military engagement that does not occur at a fixed location.
+1A military engagement which does not occur at a fixed location.

 - They fought a running battle in Haifa Street.